error418/tirolesa/README.md

 Defining templates and having a singe access point, which handles the repository creation is a solution to this.

-limnetic offers a self-service to organization members to create repositories using templates.
+tirolesa offers a self-service to organization members to create repositories using templates.
-Just choose the template matching your needs and put a repository name on it - limnetic will do the configuration work for you.
+Just choose the template matching your needs and put a repository name on it - tirolesa will do the configuration work for you.

 ## Setup

-limnetic is a `GitHub App`.
-You need to *"install"* limnetic on your organization and grant some rights to it, so it can do the dirty work for you.
-Actions performed by limnetic are marked with a `bot` tag in the GitHub UI.
+tirolesa is a `GitHub App`.
+You need to *"install"* tirolesa on your organization and grant some rights to it, so it can do the dirty work for you.
+Actions performed by tirolesa are marked with a `bot` tag in the GitHub UI.

 ### GitHub Enterprise Seats / Technical User

-Since limnetic is a GitHub App you won't need to waste a precious seat on a technical user.
+Since tirolesa is a GitHub App you won't need to waste a precious seat on a technical user.
 Yay!

-## I want to host my own limnetic
+## I want to host my own tirolesa

 No Problem!